TycheSoftwares/order-delivery-date-for-woocommerce/readme.txt

 1. The Delivery date field will be visible on checkout page, according to the settings

+2. Date Settings tab

+3. Holidays settings

+4. Time Slot settings

+5. View Time Slots table

-2. The selected delivery date will be shown in "Custom Fields" in Sales Log
+6. The selected delivery date will be shown in "Custom Fields" on Edit order page

-3. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date"
+7. Delivery Date will be displayed on the Orders page in a new column titled "Delivery Date"

-4. Date Settings tab

-5. Appearance tab

-6. Holidays tab

 == Changelog ==